min2ha/ukwa-site/content/target/45168/index.en.md

   "subject": null
 }

-# Guardian, The: the hotly contested Olympic medal table of sexism

 Female competitors were treated to a welter of irrelevant and insulting comments by broadcasters during the Rio Olympics.
 This article attributes medals to the worst offenders throughout the games.